tssoft/wp-social-likes/readme.txt

 == Changelog ==

+= 5.11 =
+ * Fixed message "Undefined offset: 0" appearing when creating new post (Reported by steve82)

 = 5.6.8 =
  * Options are stored in object instead of array
  * Fixed appearance of LiveJournal button for Flat skin